Forus-Spec/E-Commerce-website/README.md

 - React-router (Version 5 pattern)

 ## Quick Notes
-i thought this was ambitious project , i was heated when i started it just to find my self bit depressed wrting spaghetious code all over the place this is was my first try , still considering basic designe principals and CSS designe i'v learned so much
+i thought this was ambitious project , i was heated when i started it just to find my self writng spaghetious code all over the place this is was my first try , still considering basic designe principals and CSS designe i'v learned so much

+PS:i'll be working on something far greater and far more orginised :D

 ## Status
 In Progess( Might not finish it)